 Choosing a diamond is tough.
-Browse online and you’ll likely be presented thousands of options that vary in price (sometimes thousands of dollars) for “like” quality and size.
-Better yet, walk into a brick-and-mortar jewelry store and it’s the opposite, arguably too narrow in scope to know whether or not one quality is worth spending money on or how it benchmarks against your goals and budget.
+Browse online and you’ll likely be presented thousands of options that vary in price, sometimes thousands of dollars for “like” quality and size.
+Better yet, walk into a brick-and-mortar jewelry store and it’s the opposite, arguably too narrow in scope to know whether or not one quality is worth spending money on or how it benchmarks against your individual goals and unique tastes.
 The nature of the jewelry business lends itself to “show the best” and “sell what we have today.”
 Does this remind you of other shopping experiences?

 People take a lot of pride in their purchases, especially expensive, luxury, infrequent purchases like purchasing a diamond engagement ring or other fine jewelry.
 This is why many have “their jeweler,” someone you can trust based on years, sometimes decades of interactions and purchases from which you draw positive memories.

 For many, it may be the first time you’re considering purchasing fine jewelry.
 Selecting the right diamond, whether or not it’s mined or lab-grown is just one component of shopping for an engagement ring.
-For most going through this process, it’s a once-in-a-lifetime decision that’s symbolic of your love and your commitment together.
+For most, going through this process, is a once-in-a-lifetime decision that’s symbolic of your love and your commitment together.
 At times, the process may feel overwhelming, but in reality, it should be an exciting decision making process.
-A Gemologist will be able to communicate the value added attributes of diamonds and explain what makes it so unique to represent life's biggest moments.
+Working with an expert in the field of diamonds and gemstones should be on the top of your list.
+Therefore, when you work with a Gemologist, you’ll be able to communicate with a truly knowledgeable expert, who should be able to articulate the value added attributes of diamonds and explain what makes them so unique and worthy to represent your life's biggest moments.

-As you research diamonds, you’ll come across dozens of local jewelers, thousands of online jewelers, and a world of articles and “how-to” perspectives like the one you’re reading.
-All the articles will pertain information in regard to a diamond's 4Cs.
-We’ve posted on the 4Cs of diamonds previously and have even dived deep into each component and their implications on the overall 4Cs of diamond.
+As you research diamonds, you’ll come across dozens of local jewelers, thousands of online jewelers, and a world of articles and “how-to shop” perspectives like the one you’re reading here.
+All the articles will pertain to information in regards to diamonds 4Cs.
+We’ve written on the 4Cs of diamonds previously and have even dived deep into each component and their implications on the overall 4Cs of diamond.